 When you want to keep things sophisticated, perhaps on the yacht, garden party, or for a summer wedding.
-Christopher Cloos is an up and coming sunglasses brand making vintage sunglasses stye for modern gentlemen.
+Christopher Cloos is an up-and-coming sunglasses brand making vintage sunglasses style for modern gentlemen.
 Christopher Cloos’s Paloma sunglasses are named after Paloma Beach in the South of France, the legendary summer home.

 Yes, you can pull off the exact same sunglasses that your grandfather wore in the ’50s and look like a total badass.
 Ray-Ban Aviators have been a classic for decades.
 Arguably Ray-Ban’s most well-known style of glasses, you can’t go wrong channeling your inner-Top Gun, no matter the frame or tint.
 They look good on literally everyone’s face.
 Literally everyone!
 With 40 different color combinations, there’s definitely a style that will appeal to everyone.

 An ICONIC ’80s look.
 Frogskins are a throwback to the years of Ronald Reagan and Arnold Schwarzenegger lookin’ like a badass in a Terminator movie.
-With a signature curved frame and a plethora of mirrored lens, Oakley Frogskisn are full ’80s awesomeness.
+With a signature curved frame and a plethora of mirrored lenses, Oakley Frogskins are full ’80s awesomeness.
 Frogskins always look incredibly stylish, no matter the situation.

 Classically minimalist, Christopher Cloos’s Mala frames are named after the beach ‘Mala Plage’ in the magnificent Cap d’Ail on the French Riviera.
 They’re modern transcontinental shades that feel a little bit like The Talented Mr. Ripley before things got really dark…